csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 WORLD

-• When applied to a dirty square the action cleans the square and sometimes cleans up dirt in an adjacent square, too.
+- When applied to a dirty square the action cleans the square and sometimes cleans up dirt in an adjacent square, too.

-• When applied to a clean square the action sometimes deposits dirt on the carpet.9
+- When applied to a clean square the action sometimes deposits dirt on the carpet.9

-To provide a precise formulation of this problem, we need to generalize the notion of a **tran- sition model** from Chapter 3.
+To provide a precise formulation of this problem, we need to generalize the notion of a **transition model** from Chapter 3.
 Instead of defining the transition model by a RESULT function that returns a single state, we use a RESULTS function that returns a _set_ of possible outcome states.
 For example, in the erratic vacuum world, the _Suck_ action in state 1 leads to a state in the set {5, 7}—the dirt in the right-hand square may or may not be vacuumed up.

 We also need to generalize the notion of a **solution** to the problem.
 For example, if we start in state 1, there is no single _sequence_ of actions that solves the problem.
 Instead, we need a contingency plan such as the following: